airlabitu/Ceiling-rig/README.md

 7 Dimmer blocks available

 **<|||||||||||||| Construction Documentation ||||||||||||||>**

 The rig is conctrolled via an Arduino Uno running simple DMX with a DMX shield.
 DMX cables are run from this to the ceiling rig.
 The arduino is coupled with the work station via a USB serial connection - the yellow USB cable marked 'ceiling rig DMX controller'.

-The name of the arduino board is hardcoded into the interface under 'CONNECTION TO SERIAL DEVICES', and must be updated if the Arduino is changed (look in the serial monitor for the serial connections).
+The name of the arduino board is hardcoded into the interface under 'CONNECTION TO SERIAL DEVICES', and must be updated if the Arduino is changed (look in the serial monitor for the available serial connections).